gpsuscodewith/katas/library/portal-working-with-security-groups-in-azure-ad/README.md

 ## Steps

-### Create a new Security group
+### Create a new Security group in Azure Active Directory

-1. **Azure portal menu** --> Select 'Azure Active Directory'.
+1. **Azure portal menu** --> Select 'Azure Active Directory'
-2. 'Azure Active Directory' navigation menu --> Select 'Groups' from the 'Manage' section.
+2. 'Azure Active Directory' navigation menu --> Select 'Groups' from the 'Manage' section
-3. 'All groups' blade --> Select 'New group'.
+3. 'All groups' blade --> Select 'New group'
 4. 'New Group' blade --> Enter the following values:
    - Group name : {{securityGroupName}}
-5. 'New Group' blade --> Select Create.
+5. 'New Group' blade --> Select Create

-### Assign a user to a Security group
+### Add an existing User to the new Security group in Azure Active Directory

-1. **Azure portal menu** --> Select 'Azure Active Directory'.
+1. **Azure portal menu** --> Select 'Azure Active Directory'
-2. 'Azure Active Directory' navigation menu --> Select 'Groups' from the 'Manage' section.
+2. 'Azure Active Directory' navigation menu --> Select 'Groups' from the 'Manage' section
-3. 'All groups' blade --> 'Search' bar --> Search for and select '{{securityGroupName}}'.
+3. 'All groups' blade --> 'Search' bar --> Search for and select '{{securityGroupName}}'
-4. 'Group' navigation menu --> Select 'Members' from the 'Manage' section.
+4. 'Group' navigation menu --> Select 'Members' from the 'Manage' section
-5. 'Members' blade --> Select 'Add members'.
+5. 'Members' blade --> Select 'Add members'
-6. 'Add members' blade --> 'Search' bar --> Search for and select '{{userName}}'.
+6. 'Add members' blade --> 'Search' bar --> Search for and select '{{userName}}'
-7. 'Add members' blade --> Select 'Select'.
+7. 'Add members' blade --> Select 'Select'

 END

 ## Reflect

 - How often do you create a Security group?
-- Do you normally use the **Azure portal menu** or do you search with the **Global search bar**
+- Do you normally use the **Azure portal menu** or do you search with the **Global search bar**?